Weather Warnings and Advisories

 POSSIBLE IMPACTS, EFFECTS AND MEASURES

-• Possible delays and cancellations on some public transport, especially cross Solent travel
+• Delays and cancellation to public transport are likely, especially cross Solent travel

 EARLY WEATHER WARNINGS/WATCHES